 Plugin URI: https://www.qualityunit.com/liveagent

-Description: Example 2 - How to authenticate subscriber from Wordpress into LiveAgent (on different domain) as registered visitor
+Description: Example 2 - How to authenticate subscriber from Wordpress into LiveAgent customer portal (on different domains) as registered visitors

 Author: QualityUnit